systemd/mkosi/mkosi.md

   the same location, suffixed with `.pub` (as done by `ssh-keygen`).
 If this option is not present `mkosi` generates a new key pair automatically.

+`--ssh-timeout=`
+: When used with the ssh verb, `mkosi` will attempt to retry the SSH connection up to given timeout (in seconds) in case it fails.
+This option is useful mainly in scripted environments where the qemu and ssh verbs are used in a quick succession and the veth device might not get enough time to configure itself.

 ## Command Line Parameters and their Settings File Counterparts

 Most command line parameters may also be placed in an `mkosi.default`